-Pacific Power / Rocky Mountain Power: Grants for Health, Welfare, and Social Service Organizations
+Pacific Power / Rocky Mountain Power: Health, Safety and Wellness Organizations

 Grant amount: Up to US $10,000

 Fields of work: Health & Medicine Human & Social Services Senior Services Preventative Healthcare Youth Services

 Funding uses: Education / Outreach, Project / Program